 If you have a non-owner car insurance policy, it will kick in if your own policy limits are greater than your friend’s.
 For instance, if your policy limit is $40,000 and your friend’s is only $25,000, together you can cover all the property damage liability.

-How much does non-owner car insurance cost?
+How much is non-owner car insurance?

 Non-owner car insurance is much cheaper than a policy where the policyholder owns their own vehicle.
 You can expect to pay between $200 and $500 per year.
-Your cost will depend upon your driving history, and each insurance company will calculate your rate differently.
+Your cost will depend upon your driving record, and each insurance company will calculate your rate differently.

 “Easy peasy.
 Gave them my info & received quotes quickly, just an occasional text from Jerry for a few questions to complete the process.
 I saved $108 a month from Progressive to another reputable insurance company!” - Satisfied Jerry User